uma-email/poc/README.md

 The HMAC chain may started with an AS or any other registered client.

+Each macaroon started with a random NONCE to prevent replay attack.

 Claim_1 is a mandatory "iss" claim that identifies who created the macaroon.